 Michael Hunt and Naomi Dalglish collaborate in making wood-fired pottery.
 They combine coarse local clays, white slips and ash glazes to make the deeply layered surfaces for which they are known.

-Joshua Davis is an award-winning designer, technologist, author and artist in new media and is acclaimed for his role in designing the visualization of IBM’s Watson, the intelligent computer program capable of answering questions for the quiz show “Jeopardy!”.
-His work has been exhibited at the Tate Modern in London, the Design Museum in London, le Centre Pompidou in France, the Institute of Contemporary Arts in London, MoMA PS1 in New York, the Cooper Hewitt, Smithsonian Design Museum and more.
+Joshua Davis is an award-winning designer, technologist, author, and artist in new media and is acclaimed for his role in designing the visualization of IBM’s Watson, the intelligent computer program capable of answering questions for the quiz show “Jeopardy!”
+His work has been exhibited at the Tate Modern in London, the Design Museum in London, le Centre Pompidou in France, the Institute of Contemporary Arts in London, MoMA PS1 in New York, the Cooper-Hewitt, the Smithsonian Design Museum, and others.

 Aurora De Armendi